-The first step you have to take in order to start your US visa application, is to figure out under what kind of visa you are permitted to enter the United States.
+An important part of the US visa application process is gathering the required documents.
 After you have selected the visa type you need to apply for, you should check the requirements and start gathering the documents that are required for that visa.

 There are some documents that the embassy or consulate of the US requires from every applicant no matter what kind of visa they wish to obtain.
 Be careful to have all these documents when you hand in your visa application.

 US Visa Requirements

 Here are the required documents for a US visa:

 - An online nonimmigrant DS-160 application form.
 You can file the form DS-160 here.

 - Your valid passport.
 It must be valid for at least six months beyond your planned stay in the United States.
 However, there are some countries that are exempt from this requirement only needing a passport that is valid during their period of stay in the United States.
 Your passport must have at least one blank page to be able to affix visa.